acridsoul/airecallv2/PDF_SUPPORT.md

 ## How It Works

 ### 📄 PDF Text Extraction
-- PDFs are automatically processed server-side using the `pdf-parse` library
+- PDFs are automatically processed server-side using the `pdfjs-dist` library (Mozilla's PDF.js)
 - Text content is extracted and sent to AI models that don't natively support PDFs
 - This enables all models to analyze and understand PDF documents